listenToRipley/python/Notes/Modules.md

 ### sys

 Sys is for system arguments.
 These are values that are stored within the python application itself.
+You can also get information about your application and system.

 They are passed through the file item, it looks something like `python3 main.py username password`